Overview

 Issues

-The reference to the federal register notice '89 Fed.
+The document references a federal register notice ('89 Fed.
 Reg.
-33474' lacks context or a summary, making it challenging for readers not already familiar with the original document to understand the scope and details of the rule being disapproved (Section: Issues).
+33474') without providing context or a summary, making it difficult for readers not familiar with the document to fully understand the scope and significance of the rule being disapproved.
+This lack of context could hamper informed public discourse and decision-making on this issue.
+[Section 1]

 Sections